Our Partners

 Jacobswell in Bangalore, India

-The majority of our products are made in a small registered and certified WFTO (World Fair Trade Organisation) factory in Southern India called Jacobswell.
+We began our journey working with a small factory in Southern India called Jacobswell, which until recently was a certified member of the WFTO (World Fair Trade Organisation).
 The factory is transforming the lives of India’s urban poor through sustainable employment and personal development.
 They train and employ vulnerable young people from low socio-economic backgrounds, who often have few employment or training opportunities.

 Many of the employees have worked at the factory for a long time due to the positive environment and the good working conditions.
-As a Fair Trade factory there is no child labour and the workers have a safe and clean place to work, as well as a sustainable income that is above the minimum wage.
+There is no child or forced labour and the workers have a safe and clean place to work, as well as a sustainable income that is above the minimum wage.
 The workers also receive benefits such as; medical insurance for themselves and their families, a pension equivalent, holiday and sick leave, breaks in the day, and are paid for optional over-time.

 Mila Fair Clothing factory in Tirupur, India